fruxxxl/git-flow-captain/README.md

 {
   "projects": [
     {
-      "name": "Name for your convinience",
+      "name": "Name for your convenience",
       "repositoryId": "repositoryNameOrIdDependsOnProvider",
       "path": "/absolute/path/to/project",
       "baseBranch": "develop",